valueflows/valueflows/mkdocs/docs/algorithms/track.md

         return the process
     else if the event is triggeredBy another event return the triggeredBy event
+    else if the event action is raise or lower, and the event's previousEvent is null return empty list
+    else if resourceInventoriedAs of the event exists return the resourceInventoriedAs resource
     else
-        if resourceInventoriedAs of the event exists
-            return the resourceInventoriedAs
+        return empty list
 ```

 ```